nfaction/ansible-exe/README.md

 Click on Secrets in the sidebar, then click on New repository secret.
 Add two secrets:
 DOCKER_USERNAME: Your Docker Hub username.
-DOCKER_PASSWORD: Your Docker Hub password or a personal access token (recommended for security reasons).
+DOCKER_TOKEN: Your Docker Hub password or a personal access token (recommended for security reasons).
 ```